 Middle of the road soil that’s nearly at beautiful is missing one or two aspects of the feel-good, look good, worms + smell good factors.
-Either aerate, and add a fine layer of compost, and/ or a full spectrum mineral fertiliser.
+Add compost.
+Its the magic cure all.
+Perhaps a full spectrum mineral fertiliser too.
 Trust your gut here.

 Making a mound is a good way to rise above heavy soil and fake a bit of drainage.

 Beetroot grows best as a companion plant because it matures fast (50 – 60 days).
 Increase the usefulness of your space by planting it with long term crops like tomatoes, beans, broccoli, cucumbers or in between young squash plants or low flowers like chamomile and calendula – you are only limited by your imagination!